 Software also consumes energy

-Where energy is much less in the picture, or say not at all, is in the software world.
+Where energy is much less in the picture, or say not at all, is in the world of software.
 After all, isn't it the hardware that consumes energy?
 That has always puzzled me.
 Software and hardware are two hands on one figurative belly.
 Every instruction from software becomes a physical action for hardware.
 Carried out by electrons.

 If we take a very brief step back in time, we can say that the purpose of software was to serve the end user.
 It had to be pleasant and work well.
-However, the writers of that software had to be fearless.
+However, the writers of that software had to be fearless to create software.
 It was heavy stuff, often with lots of math and little to no tools.